alexd3rsan/rollingshutterpy/README.md

 ## ToDo's

-- Fix progress bar to reflect the realistic processing time
+- [done] Fix progress bar to reflect the realistic processing time
-+ -Fix the crash when closing the preview window-
+- [done] Fix the crash when closing the preview window
 - Add realistic processing of the shutter speeds in non-integer speeds
-- Add separate option panel
+- [done] Add separate options panel
+- Move options to the options panel
-- Separate windows into files
+- [?]
+Separate windows into files
 - Add save to movie option
 - Add phase roll rendering
 - Refactor the code in a more sane way